Nippon Maru: One of the last tall ships

 The Nippon Maru isn’t just a ship; she’s a reminder of Japan’s maritime legacy.
 She sits tall and timeless amid Yokohama’s modern skyline.
 After a career that spanned over half a century—from training officers in the 1930s to enduring the rigors of WWII—she now rests quietly as a living monument to the art of tall ship sailing.
-Join me as I take a closer look at this historical gem, just steps away from some of Yokohama’s most iconic sights.
+Let’s take a closer look at this historical gem, just steps away from some of Yokohama’s most iconic sights.

 A Brief History of the Nippon Maru

 The ship had a long career.
 Launched in 1930 for the Tokyo Institute for Maritime Training, Japan’s merchant marine officers learned how to sail upon her.
 During World War II, she saw service in a variety of roles.
 When the conflict ended, she returned to her training.
-And finally, in 1984, the ship was permanently docked at the Nippon Maru Memorial Park in Yokohama.
+And finally, she was permanently docked at the Nippon Maru Memorial Park in Yokohama in 1984.

 How was my experience photographing her?

-I had a look at her when I took pictures from Yokohama Landmark Tower Sky Garden in 2020.
+I saw her when I visited Yokohama Landmark Tower Sky Garden in 2020.
 Nippon Maru Memorial Park is just over the road, so as I had some spare time, I walked over to check the ship out for the first time in many years.
 She has been carefully preserved and is still a beauty.

 It was freezing when I went, but the sky was deep blue.
 The ship’s masts looked like soaring tree trunks.
 While they weren’t as high as the skyscrapers, they didn’t look out of place.
 In the port area, the ship looked right at home.
 It’s easy to understand the popularity of tall ships.